The Branch House

 The exquisite interiors as a whole are notably the finest features of the house, for while the house had all modern conveniences, 16th century design elements are seen in most of the public rooms created as a backdrop for the Branch’s antiquities.
 This included Tudor, Elizabethan, and Jacobean styles seen in the massive ornamental plaster ceilings, stonework, leaded glass windows, and decorative woodwork.
 The private spaces were no less academically correct employing 18th century Georgian and the Adam style, with carved paneling in the former and delicate plaster Adam ornamentation in the later.

-Historical image of the Branch House in the 1940s, courtesy Sally Brown
+Historical image of the Branch House in the 1940s, courtesy of RTD

 The Branch House is individually listed on the Virginia Register and on the National Register of Historic Places for its National significance for its outstanding architecture and is eligible for designation as a National Historic Landmark, the highest tier of designation deemed by the US Department of the Interior.